Courtesi/hardcore_challenge/README.md

 This image includes `rcon-cli` for remote administration of the Minecraft server while it's running.

-RCON is automatically enabled with configurable settings:

 **Environment Variables:**
 - `RCON_PASSWORD` - Password for RCON access (default: `minecraft`)
 - `RCON_PORT` - Port for RCON (default: `25575`)

 **Interactive Mode:**

-Type: `docker exec -it hardcore_mc rcon-cli`
+Use `docker exec -it hardcore_mc rcon-cli` to open an interactive terminal:

 ```
 > say Hello everyone!